helpscout/hsds-react/docs/contributing/README.md

 # Contributing

 Hallo 👋!
-So glad you're interested in contributing to Blue!
+So glad you're interested in contributing to HSDS!

-In this guide, we'll walk through the process of creating a brand new Blue component.
+In this guide, we'll walk through the process of creating a brand new HSDS component.

 * [Getting started](setup.md)
 * [Creating a component](creating.md)